dfinke/PSAI/Support.md

 ---

-The `PowerShellAI` module will continue to be supported while also nurturing the growth of `PSAI`.
+The `PSAI` module will continue to be supported while also nurturing the growth of `PSAI`.
 Thank you for your continued support and enthusiasm!